pizzergames/bettercmd/README.md

 BetterCMD is a Program looking to Improve upon the Standart Windows console.
 It features a better interface, a c compiler and so much more!

 You can download the source code in the "source" folder.
-Have fun!
+Download the .exe at https://drive.google.com/file/d/1vFWe0ccRjXON2vxPl-oAIrgkwTYgv730/view?usp=share_link Have fun!

 INFO: The source code is made to run the commands as .exe files, and not as .py files.
 If you want to run the source code, the change it a little bit.